Tint Journal Logo

 Bio

-Johanna was born and raised in Venezuela, until one day when she moved to Canada.
-Believer in new beginnings, Johanna is addicted to chocolate, coffee and books with HEA.
-She completed a certificate program in Creative Writing at the University of Toronto.
-She has been published in Spanish and English and frequently reviews ARCs on NetGalley, Goodreads, and her blog.
+Johanna is a Venezuelan/Canadian writer.
+She graduated from an ESL program at Thomas Merton Centre in 2013 and completed a certificate program in Creative Writing at the University of Toronto in 2020.
+She recently finished a Writing Love Story Course with BBC Maestro.
+Her work has been published in Spanish and English, and she frequently reviews ARCs on NetGalley, Goodreads, and her blog.

 Q&A